-I have no expectations for these efforts beyond the pleasure of doing it.
-Being without sufficient discipline for either a journal or a diary it just has to be this way.
-How it works out, how much of it works, if it works out at all is of little consequence.
+I have no expectations for this effort beyond the pleasure of doing it.
+Being without sufficient discipline for either a journal or a diary it has to be in this form and how it works out, how much of it works, if it works out at all is of little consequence to me.
 When I am dead, it’s done, by definition.

-Why? because all lives are works of art and this is mine.
-I believe that our singular selves, put together and maintained, often under great duress, are the only genuinely original works worthy of the description.
-Even the greatest of sculptors or painters following in a train of artistic evolution were more than the sum total of their work when taken as an individual self.
+I believe that our singular selves, put together and maintained often under great duress, are the only genuinely original works of art worthy of that epithet.
+Even the greatest of sculptors or painters following as they do in an unending train of artistic evolution are more than the sum total of their work when taken as an individual self.

-Using our individual faculties, talents, freedom of choice and human rights and employing them all gainfully and properly whilst respecting the truth should be our grateful response to being giving the privilege of living our one life.
-We all, therefore, being the sum total of our choices and actions are artists and philosophers busy on our one great work, our non-corporeal self, our mortal soul.
+Using our individual faculties, talents, freedoms and rights and employing them all gainfully and properly whilst respecting the truth should be our grateful response to being giving the privilege of living our one life.
+We all, therefore, being the sum total of our choices and actions are artists and philosophers busy on our one great work, our non-corporeal self, the person that we are, our mortal soul.